vinceyoumans/wd1/README.md

 # Wd1 -

+A sample GoLang course Exam Question by vincent youmans.
+- Skills:
+    - gRPC/PROTOCOL Buffers
+    - Make, Protoc, Buf
+    - Go routines
+    - Go Cobra CLI
+    - Understanding of adding gRPC client and server libraries

 ## Assignment

-The following test is to be implemented in Go and while you can take as much time as you need, it's not expected that you spend more than 2 or 3 hours on it.
+The following test is to be implemented in Go and while you can take as much time as you need, it's not expected that you spend more than 4 hours on it.

 The test consists of implementing a "Web Crawler as a gRPC service".
 The application consists of a command line client and a local service which runs the actual web crawling.